Howdju/howdju/README.md

 # (Visit pre-prod-www.howdju.com and test the changes)

-# To deploy to prod, just update the `prod` alias to the same version as pre-prod
+# To deploy to prod, just point the `prod` alias to the same version as the `pre-prod` alias
 cd premiser-api/
 yarn run update-lambda-function-alias --aliasName prod --newTarget pre-prod
 ```